 History of the Glasgow Necropolis

-Officially opened in 1833, Glasgow Necropolis was modeled after the Père Lachaise cemetery in Paris.
-Originally, the necropolis was planned to have a tiered level of catacombs under the hill to combat body snatchers, or “resurrection men”, who would steal bodies for anatomists who were willing to offer a generous sum for fresh corpses.
+Originally, the necropolis planned to have a tiered level of Glasgow catacombs under the hill to combat body snatchers or “resurrection men.”
+They would steal bodies for anatomists who were willing to offer a generous sum for fresh corpses.

-During this time, surgeons and medical students had to rely on one executed criminal’s body per year, so the act of grave robbing was prevalent across Britain and became a grizzly profession for many who would provide much-needed bodies/body parts to their customers.
+Surgeons and medical students had to rely on one executed criminal’s body per year.
+The act of grave robbing was prevalent across Britain and became a grizzly profession for many who would provide much-needed bodies/body parts to their customers.

 In 1832, Scotland created the Anatomy Act which provided a legitimate supply of corpses for medical studies.
 This ensured that the resurrection men would no longer be a worry and the catacombs were not built.